Research Expertise

-In my research, these are the types of sociopolitical questions I attempt to provide evidence-based answers to.
-It is apparent that racial identity, particularly Blackness, is at the forefront of my research, which may pose a barrier as some deem research using tenants of critical race theory as racist itself (Reuters, 2021).
+Racial identity, particularly Blackness, is at the forefront of my research, which may pose a learning barrier to some.
 According to African American policy expert Kendra King, discussions of race can “produce some of the most severe ‘knee-jerk’ reactions” (King, 2010, 2).
-These reactions can undermine legitimate dialogue and research on the sociopolitical issues associated with race.
-Therefore, my research goal is to mitigate the “knee-jerk reactions” of which Kendra King speaks by robust theoretical explanations connecting political identity, political behavior, and factual racialized experiences.
+These reactions can undermine legitimate dialogue and research about race.
+Therefore, my research goal is to de-legitimize the impulsive responses by often taking well-known theories about race and racial dynamics and testing them with robust data.

 Black Curativeness